Spreadsheet Models for Managers

 Some operators are called "infix" operators.
 Examples of infix operators are the arithmetic operators you're familiar with.
 Another infix operator is the exponent operator used for powers of numbers.
 For example, the formula 4^2 means the same as 42.
 These operators are called infix because they sit "in between" their operands.

-Some operators are "matchfix" operators.
+Some operators are “matchfix” operators.
 They come in pairs, like the left and right parentheses.
 For example, 2*(4+1) is an operator expression that evaluates to 10.
-It contains two arithmetic operators, * and +, and two matchfix operators, "(" and ")" for grouping.
-Another matchfix operator is the pair of double quotes.
-In Excel, double quote pairs are used to encase character strings.
-For example "qwerty" is a character string constant, wrapped in the string grouping operators, double-quotes.
+It contains two arithmetic operators, * and +, and two matchfix operators, “(” and “)” for grouping.
+Another of Excel’s matchfix operators is the pair of double-quotes (").
+In Excel, double-quote pairs are used to encase character strings.
+For example "qwerty" is a character string constant, wrapped in double-quotes, which are Excel’s string grouping operators.

-There are other operators in Excel that you may not have run into before.
+There are other operators in Excel that you might not have run into before.
 For example, the ampersand (&) joins, or concatenates, two strings together. "qwerty"&"234" evaluates to "qwerty234".

 The range operator (colon), which is an infix operator, is used to join two cell references to make a range reference.
 The resulting range is the rectangle formed by the first operand and the second operand.
 A1:D5 defines the range from A1 to D5.
 The range reference A1:A1 isn't illegal — but it's degenerate.
 It's exactly the same as A1.
 The expression C:C is the (relative) reference to column C.